Apply for social housing

 - your rent costs over a third of your household income

-- you are a Better Queensway Resident, where you: do not wish to remain on the regenerated scheme, and have been issued with a letter to advise that you will need to move within the next 18 months
+- you are a Better Queensway Resident, where you do not want to remain on the regenerated scheme, and have been issued with a letter to advise that you will need to move within the next 18 months

-- you have spare rooms in a social rented property and wish to downsize to a home that meets your needs
+- you have spare rooms in a social rented property and want to downsize to a home that meets your needs

 - you are willing to give up an adapted property you no longer require